2019 AMS Election

 Frequently Asked Questions

-A: Following is the list of candidates.
-Information about them will be available on the voting website and in the "From the AMS Secretary" section of the September 2014 issue of the Notices of the AMS.
-If you choose to vote online, it is recommended that you read about the candidates in the September 2014 Notices before logging on, as the voting website will automatically log you out after 30 minutes of inactivity, which can occur if you're just reading biographical information inside the voting application for more than 30 minutes.
+- A: Following is the list of candidates.
+Information about the candidates will be available in the September 2019 issue of the Notices of the AMS.
+If you choose to vote online, it is recommended that you read about the candidates in the September 2019 issue of the Notices of the AMS before logging on, as the voting website will automatically log you out after 45 minutes of inactivity, which can occur if you're just reading biographical information inside the voting application for more than 45 minutes.